solanolabs/karma-sauce-example/README.md

 To use Karma with Sauce, add your Sauce Labs username and access key to the `sauce.json` file (if you don't have an account, you can sign up [here](https://saucelabs.com/signup/plan/free)).

 You can now run the unit tests on Sauce with the `karma start karma.conf-ci.js` command.
 Note that this will by default start [Sauce Connect](https://saucelabs.com/docs/connect) to establish a secure tunnel between your local machine and Sauce's cloud.
-To speed up the time it takes to connect to Sauce's cloud, you can start Sauce Connect in the background by using one of the [binaries](https://saucelabs.com/docs/connect) or the [Mac app](https://saucelabs.com/mac) and then settings the `startConnect` option to `false` in the `karma.conf.js` file.
+To speed up the time it takes to connect to Sauce's cloud, you can start Sauce Connect in the background by using one of the [binaries](https://saucelabs.com/docs/connect) or the [Mac app](https://saucelabs.com/mac) and then setting the `startConnect` option to `false` in the `karma.conf.js` file (make sure to change it back to `true` before running on CI).

 ## Using the karma-sauce-launcher in CI

 It is cool to run your unit tests on Sauce locally while you develop, but even cooler to run them on a continuous integration system with every commit to your codebase.
 To integrate your CI with Sauce check out the instructions for [Travis](http://saucelabs.com/opensource/travis), [Jenkins](http://saucelabs.com/jenkins), or [Bamboo](http://saucelabs.com/bamboo).

-The provided `karma.conf-ci.js` file already is set up to read environment variables on CI, so you shouldn't need to modify it to run Sauce with your CI system as long as the `process.env.SAUCE_USERNAME` and `process.env.SAUCE_ACCESS_KEY` are set properly.
+The provided `karma.conf-ci.js` file already is set up to read environment variables on CI so you shouldn't need to modify it to run Sauce with your CI system as long as the `process.env.SAUCE_USERNAME` and `process.env.SAUCE_ACCESS_KEY` are set properly.

 ### Example CI integration

 This repo demonstrates using Sauce with Travis CI.
 Here is a status badge which shows the build status of this repo's master branch and links to the latest build:
 [![Build Status](https://travis-ci.org/saucelabs/karma-sauce-example.png?branch=master)](https://travis-ci.org/saucelabs/karma-sauce-example)

+*Note: the build is failing on purpose as a demo of Sauce catching bugs in different browsers.*